Table of contents

 - All other non-action emails should be labelled and then archived or deleted.

-That’s it – a few minutes of clicking and your inbox is empty again.
+That’s it – a few minutes of clicking, and your inbox is empty again.
 You can now enjoy a productive workday, and unnecessary messages will not distract you from your priorities.
-Remember to look at the newsletter folder during your coffee break and browse the latest news from your favorite sites.
+Remember to look into the newsletter folder during your coffee break and browse the latest news from your favourite sites. sites.

-This is just one of many possible Gmail configuration options that support maintaining Inbox Zero.
-If, through experiments, you discover other interesting solutions, then share them in a comment!
+It is just one of many possible Gmail configuration options that support maintaining Inbox Zero.
+If, through experiments, you discover other exciting solutions, then share them in a comment!